mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

 The [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar) serves two purposes; it will us to communicate state and act as locking mechanism ([`takeMVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#v:takeMVar) blocks until it's full).
 Whilst the [`LocalNode`](http://hackage.haskell.org/package/distributed-process-0.7.4/docs/Control-Distributed-Process-Node.html#t:LocalNode) will allow us to spin up adhoc processes when we need them.

-The functions `aroundApp` and `withApp`, defined below, are what we'll use to bridge these two worlds.
+The functions `aroundApp` and `withApp` are the step in bridging these two worlds.

 ``` haskell
 -- SPEC HELPERS